TabOg/concrete/docs/core-features/bit_extraction.md

 # Bit Extraction
 This document explains bit extraction, a feature of **Concrete** library for manipulating individual bits within encrypted integers.

+## Introduction
 Bit extraction allows you to extract a slice of bits from an integer.
 This operation is useful for applications that require to directly manipulate bits of integers.

-**Concrete**'s `fhe.bits(value)` function takes an encrypted integer x as input and returns a list representing the individual bits of x.
+**Concrete**'s `fhe.bits(x)` function takes an encrypted integer `x` as input and returns a list representing the individual bits of x.
 Index 0 corresponds to the least significant bit of x.
 The cost of this operation increase as the index goes higher.

 {% hint style="warning" %}
 Bit extraction only works in the `Native` encoding, which is typically used when all table lookups in the circuit are less than or equal to 8 bits.